mateusgunsch/mateusgunsch/README.md

 ###

-<p align="left">I graduated with a degree in Computer Engineering from the Federal University of Mato Grosso, and I'm currently enrolled in a web development bootcamp.</p>
+<p align="left">I graduated with a degree in Computer Engineering from the Federal University of Mato Grosso, and I'm currently working as a Freelance Web Developer.</p>

 ###